 Beyond the Wall

-It is a story about mothers and daughters; the impact of alcoholism and addiction; and the creativity we carry within.
-And it is the story of how each of us can feel at home in our bodies, experience wholeness within ourselves and become women who step out and say: "I am here.
-Here I am."
+Blending the emotional, spiritual and physical liberation of Glennon Doyle’s Untamed with the exploration of grief and trauma in Natasha Trethewey’s Memorial Drive, Beyond the Wall is an 86,000-word, no holds-barred memoir about breaking the silence of domestic violence, healing between mothers and daughters, and reclaiming the creativity we carry within.
+And it is the story of how each of us can feel at home in our bodies, embrace who we are, and become women who step out and say: “I am here.
+Here I am.”

 The Stories That Sparkle